Synchrony Financial (SYF) Shares Up Despite Recent Market Volatility

-Synchrony Financial (NYSE: SYF)’s stock price has increased by 1.86 compared to its previous closing price of 28.55.
-Despite this, the company has seen a gain of 3.71% in its stock price over the last five trading days.
+Synchrony Financial (NYSE: SYF)’s stock price has increased by 0.42 compared to its previous closing price of 28.50. but the company has seen a 0.25% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 04/13/21 that Gap to Replace Longtime Credit-Card Issuer Synchrony With Barclays

 Is It Worth Investing in Synchrony Financial (NYSE: SYF) Right Now?

-Synchrony Financial (NYSE: SYF) has a higher price-to-earnings ratio of 4.76x compared to its average ratio, and the 36-month beta value for SYF is at 1.60.
-Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 1 rating it as “overweight,” 7 as “hold,” and 3 as “sell.”
+Synchrony Financial (NYSE: SYF) has a price-to-earnings ratio that is above its average at 4.68x. and a 36-month beta value of 1.58.
+Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 1 as “overweight,” 7 as “hold,” and 3 as “sell.”

 Click Here to Download the FREE Report.